wellcomecollection/docs/rfcs/063-catalogue_pipeline_lambdas/README.md

 - Should we look into SNS features that allows conditional subscription based on the message body as a replacement for the router?

 - Can we consider replacing intermediate indices with S3?
-We don’t search them; they are acting as a simple JSON stores.
+We don't search them; they are acting as a simple JSON stores.